stanford-oval/storm/README.md

 </p>
 **Latest News** 🔥

-- [2024/09] Release Co-STORM codebase and intergrated into knowledge-storm python package.
+- [2024/09] Co-STORM codebase is now released and integrated into `knowledge-storm` python package v1.0.0.
+Run `pip install knowledge-storm --upgrade` to check it out.

-- [2024/09] Introduce collaborative STORM (Co-STORM) to support human-AI collaborative knowledge curation!
-[Co-STORM Paper](https://www.arxiv.org/abs/2408.15232) accepted to 2024 EMNLP.
+- [2024/09] We introduce collaborative STORM (Co-STORM) to support human-AI collaborative knowledge curation!
+[Co-STORM Paper](https://www.arxiv.org/abs/2408.15232) has been accepted to EMNLP 2024 main conference.

 - [2024/07] You can now install our package with `pip install knowledge-storm`!
 - [2024/07] We add `VectorRM` to support grounding on user-provided documents, complementing existing support of search engines (`YouRM`, `BingSearch`). (check out [#58](https://github.com/stanford-oval/storm/pull/58))